We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 Apache ActiveMQ Artemis clients can be configured to receive knowledge of all primary and backup servers, so that in event of connection failure the client will detect this and reconnect to the backup server.
 The backup server will then automatically recreate any sessions and consumers that existed on each connection before failover, thus saving the user from having to hand-code manual reconnection logic.
 For further details see Client Failover

-Apache ActiveMQ Artemis does not replicate full server state between active and passive servers.
-When the new session is automatically recreated on the backup it won’t have any knowledge of messages already sent or acknowledged in that session.
-Any in-flight sends or acknowledgements at the time of failover might also be lost.
+Apache ActiveMQ Artemis does not reproduce full server state between active and passive servers.
+When a core client automatically creates a new session on the backup that session won’t contain any information about messages already sent or acknowledged in the previous session.
+Any in-flight sends or acknowledgements at the time of failover will also be lost if they weren’t written to storage.

-It is possible to provide full state machine replication using techniques such as virtual synchrony, but this does not scale well and effectively serializes all operations to a single thread, dramatically reducing concurrency.
+It is possible to provide reproduce the full state machine using techniques such as virtual synchrony, but this does not scale well and effectively serializes all operations to a single thread, dramatically reducing concurrency.

-Other techniques for multi-threaded active replication exist such as replicating lock states or replicating thread scheduling but this is very hard to achieve at a Java level.
+Other techniques for multi-threaded use-cases exist such as reproducing lock states or thread scheduling, but this is very hard to achieve at a Java level.

 If the client code is in a blocking call to the server, waiting for a response to continue its execution, when failover occurs, the new session will not have any knowledge of the call that was in progress.
 This call might otherwise hang for ever, waiting for a response that will never come.